gem-storm/smrs-guide/README.md

 ## Troubleshooting

 Here are some common problems and their solutions:
+#### Smoothie crashing before any error can be read
+- **Solution:** Run Smoothie by using `launch.cmd` in the installation folder and select your video.
+Now Smoothie will wait to close.
+(If there's no error message, it's likely a problem with your Send to shortcut)

 #### Recipe: Setting 'X' has no parent category
 - **Solution:** Double check the syntax of your recipe config file.
 Make sure you're not using the config from the old [smoothie-py](https://github.com/couleur-tweak-tips/Smoothie) or [blur](https://github.com/f0e/blur).